dmarcus-wire/do280/01-declarative-resource-management/README.md

 deploying an application in production.
 With imperative commands, changes are a sequence of commands that must be maintained to reflect the intended state of the resources.
 The sequence of commands must be tracked and kept up to date.

+## oc create (imparative)
+To create a resource, use the kubectl create -f resource.yaml command.
+Instead of a file name, you can pass a directory to the command to process all the resource files in a directory.
+- Although the kubectl create -f command can create resources from a manifest, the command is imperative and thus does not account for the current state of a live resource.
+When creating a resource, the `--save-config` option of the kubectl create command produces the required annotations for future kubectl apply commands to operate.

+## oc apply (declarative)
+The kubectl apply command can also create resources with the same -f option that is illustrated with the kubectl create command.
+However, the kubectl apply command can also update a resource.

+Updating resources is more complex than creating resources.
+The kubectl apply command implements several techniques to apply the updates without causing issues.
+- The kubectl apply command writes the contents of the configuration file to the kubectl.kubernetes.io/last-applied-configuration annotation.
+- The kubectl create command can also generate this annotation by using the --save-config option.\
+- considers the difference between the current resource state in the cluster and the intended resource state that is expressed in the manifest.

+## oc diff
+Use the kubectl diff command to review differences between live objects and manifests.
+When updating resource manifests, you can track differences in the changed files.
+When using the oc diff command, recognize when applying a manifest change does not generate new pods.
+For example, if an updated manifest changes only values in secret or a configuration map, then applying the updated manifest does not generate new pods that use those values.
+Because pods read secret and configuration maps at startup, in this case applying the updated manifest leaves the pods in a vulnerable state, with stale values that are not synchronized with the updated secret or with the configuration map.

+## oc rollout restart deployment <deployment_name>
+use the oc rollout restart deployment deployment-name command to force a restart of the pods that are associated with the deployment.
+The forced restart generates pods that use the new values from the updated secret or configuration map.

+In deployments with a single replica, you can also resolve the problem by deleting the pod.
+Kubernetes responds by automatically creating a pod to replace the deleted pod.
+However, for multiple replicas, using the oc rollout command to restart the pods is preferred, because the pods are stopped and replaced in a smart manner that minimizes downtime.

 Create a new managed pod with an app, because an unmanaged app will just die if it has a problem
 ```